Kespriu/Final_Project-CitKat_Clock/proposal.md

 - Pinned to Screen
   - Pinning and moving the desktop toy/ CitKat clock to the top of your screen over any program.
 - Text Bubbles
-  - Dialouge with the clock prompted by clicking on it.
-Getting choices for interative speech.
+  -	Dialogue with the clock prompted by clicking on it.
+Getting choices for interactive speech.
 - Belly Clock
   - Pop up of the clock on the CitKat Clocks belly that shows the local time on your computer at all times.

 ## Challenges
-- Learn and read all the possiblites/capabilites of the Tkinter python library, and actually implement in a functinal manner into my own code.
+- Learn and read all the possibilities/capabilities of the Tkinter python library, and actually implement in a functional manner into my own code.
 - Learn how to animate through code and make my desktop toy move and interact with the user.
 I also to research through what library I could achieve that.
 - Writing code that interacts with the operating system/desktop.

 ## Outcomes
 Ideal Outcome:
 - To make a desktop toy in the form of a CitKat Clock (with a moustache) that is animated, it's tail and eyes swishing back and forth until it's clicked on.
-I want it to tell the time through a clock on it's stomach (an analouge clock) and for the time to be the same as the computers local time.
+I want it to tell the time through a clock on it's stomach (an analogue clock) and for the time to be the same as the computers local time.
 I want the Kat to be pinable to your screen and for it to be visible above every program open on your computer.
-Finally, I want the Kat to have dialouge bubbles appear when clicked on where it's response is differnt depending on where it's clicked on.
+Finally, I want the Kat to have dialogue bubbles appear when clicked on where it's response is different depending on where it's clicked on.

 Minimal Viable Outcome:
-- To make a minimally animated CitKat clock desktop toy that can tell you the time, have simple dialouge, and be pinned to your screen.
+- To make a minimally animated CitKat clock desktop toy that can tell you the time, have simple dialogue, and be pinned to your screen.

 ## Milestones